ICB-DCM/parPE/doc/petab_model_import.md

 ## Model processing

-Although generally any kind of model can be used with parPE after, we will only describe the simplest case of using [AMICI](https://github.com/ICB-DCM/AMICI/) models.
+Although generally any kind of model can be used with parPE after, we will only describe the simplest case of using [AMICI](https://github.com/AMICI-dev/AMICI/) models.
-We assume that there already a set of PEtab files with the problem definition.
+We assume that there is already a set of PEtab files with the problem definition.
 (This is not strictly necessary for using parPE, but will require significant additional effort).

-We will use the `amici_import_petab.py` helper script for generating AMICI C++ files and Python package for the respective model.
-After installing AMICI, this script should be added to your PATH automatically.
-If not, adapt the paths in this example accordingly.
+We will use `amici_import_petab` for generating AMICI C++ model files and Python package for the respective model.
+After installing AMICI, this script should in your `$PATH` automatically.

 *NOTE*: Use the AMICI version shipped with parPE (`deps/AMICI`).
 Do not try to mix different versions of AMICI-generated models and AMICI base files.
 This